Skip to main content

 Scope and Content

 The first series consists of manuscript material containing biographical information written by John Gordon Rideout.
 Correspondence with Buda Company contains a patent issued to them for an industrial truck, which Rideout designed.
-It was the last project Rideout brought to completion.
-Letters between Herbert Donnelly detail a dispute regarding royalties, and correspondence with Metaplast Corporation contain a licensing agreement.
-A series of prints contains numerous drawings and sketches, negatives, photographs, as well as a portfolio.
-There is also a series of typography articles, reprints of articles written about and by Rideout, as well as newspaper articles.
-Lastly, a small series of three dimensional objects consists of atomizers and giftware designed by Rideout.
+It was the last project Rideout finished.
+Letters between Herbert Donnelly detail a dispute regarding royalties, and correspondence with Metaplast Corporation contains a licensing agreement.
+A series of prints contains many drawings and sketches, negatives, photographs, and a portfolio.
+There is also a series of typography articles, reprints of articles written about and by Rideout, and newspaper articles.
+Lastly, there is a small series of three-dimensional objects consisting of atomizers and giftware designed by Rideout.
 Of note are the pen nibs Rideout used during his career.

 Existence and Location of Copies